YannKamche/Dart/basics_of_dart_project/README.md

 # Statements and Expression

 A Statement is a command given to the computer.
-All statements in dart terminate with a ";".
+All statements in dart terminate with a semi-colon.
 Besides, all complex statements use curly braces. <br>
 An Expression on the otherhand doesn' do anything